james-roscoe/XhibitApp/README.md

 ## Contributors

-Code development by James Roscoe, University of Nottingham.

-Initial concept, wireframes and mockups by Joel Reed and James Roscoe, University of Nottingham.
+Concept, design and development by James Roscoe and Joel Reed, University of Nottingham.